 It all started with one message.
-Doaa, the co-founder of Luxe House invited me to drop by at the Perfumery & Co. to explore Anfas‘ range of exclusive scents, including the Anfas Watan collection.
+Doaa, the co-founder of Luxe House invited me to drop by at the Perfumery & Co. to explore Anfas fragrance collection, including their world renowned Anfas Watan range.
 Interestingly, both of us have similar scent preferences and going with how excited she was about the new niche brand, I knew I had to call in and schedule my visit at the earliest.
 In other words, I was dying to unearth the next Le Labo, Byredo or Goutal.

 About the Perfumer